hashicorp/terraform-provider-google/website/docs/r/dataproc_cluster.html.markdown

 * `initialization_action` (Optional) Commands to execute on each node after config is completed.
    You can specify multiple versions of these.
 Structure defined below.

+* `encryption_config` (Optional) The Customer managed encryption keys settings for the cluster.
+   Structure defined below.
 - - -

 The `cluster_config.gce_cluster_config` block supports: